Redwood is an exceptional Queen Anne style property designed and built by Quinlan & Francis Terry.

 Consequently, Redwood is on the market through Savills (01732 789700) and Strutt & Parker (01732 459900) at a guide price of £7.95m, although, given the uncertainty surrounding this sector of the market, Mr Ashley doesn’t expect to be moving anytime soon.
 Whenever it happens, the move will still be a wrench, especially on days when he and his wife look at the breathtaking views down the valley and wonder ‘can we really say goodbye to all this?’.

-Country Life delves into its bulging little black book to bring you our list of the elite architects you need…
+Country Life has once again delved into its little black book and fully updated its list of the finest architects…

 Quinlan Terry chooses The Interior of the Pantheon by Panini as his favourite painting